Tuesday, September 18, 2007

-Here is one of the wildest Willie Whopper cartoons, Stratos-Fear, from 1933.
-The story goes that this cartoon was directed and largely animated by the legendary Grim Natwick.
+Here are two of the wildest Willie Whopper cartoons, Stratos-Fear and Hell's Fire, a.k.a.
+Vulcan Entertains.
+The story goes that the former was directed and largely animated by the legendary Grim Natwick.
 Animation historians out there: tell me if I'm wrong!
-But not until you enjoy this, one of the best classic cartoons from the 1930's.
+But not until you enjoy some of the best classic cartoons from the 1930's.

 The Comicolor Fairytale series ran from 1933-1936 and would be the Iwerks Studio entry in the "let's see if we can make our own version of something like Disney's Silly Symphonies" sweepstakes.
 While the Comicolors are frequently enjoyable, colorful and entertaining cartoons, there are not in any way like the original Silly Symphonies, which were originally animated in some cases entirely by Ub for Disney in 1928-1929 (The Skeleton Dance and Hell's Bells particularly outstanding among them).

 Like the Willie Whopper cartoons, the Comicolor Fairytales featured animation by several heavyweights in the field: the aforementioned Grim Natwick, as well as Shamus Culhane, Al Eugster and Berny Wolf.

 Some of the Comicolors, Jack Frost and The Brave Tin Soldier in particular, convey the aforementioned dreamlike atmosphere along with a genuine charm that even evaded the big budget Disney and Harman-Ising studios.